na-na-hi/renget/archive/selfproclaimed.md

 This is a WIP. until I'm done, heres just a simple version of me & kins
 ***
 I don't care abt doubles...
+Just don't be weird.
+I have many sources but they are all episodic.
+[**Murai**](https://blue-period.fandom.com/wiki/Yakumo_Murai)
+[Kaworu](https://villains.fandom.com/wiki/Kaworu_Nagisa)
+[Chae Yul](https://villains.fandom.com/wiki/Chae_Yul)
-Just don't be weird [**Murai**](https://blue-period.fandom.com/wiki/Yakumo_Murai) [Kaworu](https://villains.fandom.com/wiki/Kaworu_Nagisa) [Chae Yul](https://villains.fandom.com/wiki/Chae_Yul) there's many more but i don't see the importance of mentioning them. please do not ask me abt my memories as Yul.. thank you I don't encourage feeding my delusions.
+there's many more but i don't see the importance of mentioning them, if you really care just ask. please do not ask me abt my memories as Yul.. thank you I don't encourage feeding my delusions.
 But don't reality check me without my consent -> ![](https://media.discordapp.net/attachments/1098128562625716295/1108332329975435264/125FAD97-964E-4633-B5EC-67D9A9BEE946.png) <-